Offirmo/offirmo-monorepo--2021-legacy/2-advanced/universal-debug-api-placeholder/README.md

 Does nothing, minimal code footprint.

 Will transparently yield to any other previously required/imported effective version such as [node](../universal-debug-api-node/README.md) or [browser](../universal-debug-api-browser/README.md).
-**Pro tip: for browser, hot-swap this placeholder with the [companion webextension](../../3-tools/universal-debug-api-companion-webextension/README.md)!**
+**Pro tip: for browser, hot-swap this placeholder at run time with the [companion webextension](../../3-tools/universal-debug-api-companion-webextension/README.md)!**

 See overall explanation: [Offirmo’s Universal Debug API](https://universal-debug-api-js.netlify.com/).